Skip to content

 Managing Responses

 Once your form starts collecting responses, you can manage them directly from the dashboard.
-This guide covers the submissions table, individual response views, exports, and email notification tracking.
+This guide covers the submissions table, in-progress saves, individual response views, exports, and email notification tracking.

 There are two ways to access your form’s responses: